-- h.
-To limit the sharing of materials and equipment: - i.
-Each school team and workplace shall consult the Re-Open Saskatchewan Guidelines and review their procedures and operations in order to make any necessary adjustments to minimize use of materials and equipment by multiple people. - i.
-To encourage the prevention of transmission and the learning of new COVID-19 protocols in school:
+- g.
+To limit the sharing of materials and equipment: - Each school team and workplace shall consult the Re-Open Saskatchewan Guidelines and review their procedures and operations in order to make any necessary adjustments to minimize use of materials and equipment by multiple people. - h.
+To encourage the prevention of transmission the mask requirements are outlined in Appendix M.